Courses and seminars

 The purpose of these course evaluation seminars is to inform about and encourage work on course evaluations at departments and faculties.
 The seminars deal with guidelines and recommendations, formative and summative course evaluations, areas that evaluations can address, implementation, course reports and more.
 In addition, the participants’ own questions and reflections on course evaluations are discussed.
-Course evaluation seminars are also arranged on the course evaluation feature in the Student Portal.

 LEADERSHIP PROGRAMMES FOR INTERNATIONAL COLLABORATIONS

 Uppsala University has designed two leadership programmes for international collaborations, together with °NUAS° and °U4.
 NUAS is part of a Nordic collaboration that aims to strengthen the universities in the Nordic countries.
 It is the role of Uppsala University to run and oversee leadership development, with focus on issues surrounding leadership and quality.
 U4 is a collaboration between the universities in Ghent, Groningen, Göttingen and Uppsala.
 This programme is targeted at higher management levels, and aims to develop and share knowledge and experience of international trends, problems and solutions.